Using midPoint with Embedded Tomcat

 SSL Configuration

-When we use Embedded Tomcat, then we can configure ssl in application.yml file.
+When using an Embedded Tomcat, you can configure SSL in the application.yml file.

 Example